iagoleal/iagoleal.github.io/content/posts/shower-thoughts-averages.md

 We want the inner product of two random variables $X$ and $Y$ to only depend on the probability $p_i$ if both of them are non-zero for the outcome $\omega_i$.
-This restriction represents that the information for one possible outcome is only important for it.
+This restriction represents that the information for one possible outcome is only important for this outcome.
 Some high-level consequences of this restriction are:

 - Random variables with disjoint supports